This time of the year is insane.

-So if you’d like to grab the printable I whipped up this morning, it’s here for you to grab.
+So if you’d like to grab the printables I created, they’re here for you to grab.

 Simply throw your name in the box below, and it’ll end up in your inbox in no time.
 Print, sign, and put it outside.
 If you’re super fancy and want to laminate, go ahead.

 (Here’s my favorite laminator: Scotch Thermal Laminator)